jonnypuma/service.segmenteditor/README.md

 - **Current Time Display**: Shows the current playback position with `[PAUSED]` indicator when video is paused
 - **Status Area**: Displays marked start/end times and validation warnings
 - **Segment Indicators**: Segments are marked with "(Nested)" if fully contained within another segment, or "(Overlapping)" if they partially overlap with another segment
+- **Darkening Overlay**: A semi-transparent overlay behind the bottom button rows improves visibility when the video background is bright

 #### Main Functions